Flex Work Confidential: Everything You Need to Know about Flexible Working Requirements

-Location independence, variable arrival and departure times, compressed shifts and work weeks — these are all in big demand as a new generation of employees ditches nine-to-five routines for a more flexible, technology-facilitated work life.
+Location independence, variable arrival, and departure times, compressed shifts, and work weeks — these are all in big demand as a new generation of employees ditches nine-to-five routines for a more flexible, technology-facilitated work life.
 More than ever before, your flexible workforce is also a digitally-enabled workforce — relying heavily on secure and uninterrupted IT access.

 In Australia, employees have a legal right to ask for flexible working arrangements.
 And flexible work is not going away: the workforce of the future doesn’t just like flexible work, they expect it.
 EY’s Future of Work report found that 75 per cent of millennials want flexible work; while Deloitte’s 2017 millennial survey shows that flexible working encourages loyalty when it’s built on a two-way exchange of trust.

-Flexible location and/or time relies primarily on internet-enabled ways to collaborate and communicate with other staff, customers and suppliers.
+Flexible location and/or time relies primarily on internet-enabled ways to collaborate and communicate with other staff, customers, and suppliers.
 Today’s workforce is signing up to a dizzying array of cloud-based tools.
-Files are swapped in real-time using systems like Dropbox, Google Drive and One Drive.
+Files are swapped in real-time using systems like Dropbox, Google Drive, and One Drive.
 Group messaging and live commentary on shared documents, company-wide and beyond, happens in Slack, Jostle, Yammer, and even Facebook’s Workplace.
-You’ll see project collaboration and customer tracking in Asana, Basecamp, Jira and Salesforce.
-Live access to SME company accounts happens via Xero, Freshbooks, QuickBooks and MYOB, while large companies now open up remote access to staff using SAP or Oracle.
+You’ll see project collaboration and customer-tracking in Asana, Basecamp, Jira, and Salesforce.
+Live access to SME company accounts happens via Xero, Freshbooks, QuickBooks, and MYOB, while large companies now open up remote access to staff using SAP or Oracle.
 And HR systems like Workday, PeopleSoft — and SAP or Oracle — give remote access to a company’s most sensitive personnel data.

 It’s no surprise that increased flexibility means increased vulnerability.
-A 2017 Ponemon report found that 54 per cent of US business had a successful IT security attack compromising data and/or IT infrastructure — and most of these attacks were file-less.
+A 2017 Ponemon report found that 54 percent of US businesses had a successful IT security attack related to their data and/or IT infrastructure — and most of these attacks were file-less.